 Steph Herold, MPH is an award-winning activist and social scientist with a background in abortion care, abortion funds, and reproductive health advocacy.
-She currently serves as a research, evaluation, and communications consultant to reproductive health nonprofits, specializing in connecting groundbreaking research to key media moments.
+She currently works part time as a Data Analyst at ANSIRH and as a research, evaluation, and communications consultant to reproductive health nonprofits, specializing in connecting groundbreaking research to key media moments.
 Steph brings expertise in multidisciplinary research design and implementation, and her most recent research won best research poster award at the National Abortion Federation’s 2017 conference.
 Steph has also co-authored numerous grey literature papers on stigma and sexuality, including on media coverage of abortion, youth sexuality stigma, addressing stigma through service delivery, and evaluations of abortion stigma interventions.

 Steph is a sought-after public speaker to national news media on abortion research, appearing on the MHP Show and in Time magazine, and her writing has been featured in Glamour, the Hill, Marie Claire, Rewire, and Kveller, among others.
 Steph has twelve years of experience in the reproductive health, rights, and justice field, including co-founding the Sea Change Program, the first non-profit to focus entirely on reducing abortion stigma.
 Steph currently serves on the Advisory Board of ReproAction, the Board of Directors of All-Options, and the Board of Managers of the Brush Foundation.